moodle/devdocs/general/contentguidelines/01-productwriting/errormsg.md

 If you use an HTML modal to display an error message, always provide an option to dismiss the modal.

-Use CTA to provide users with a posssible solution:
+Use CTA to provide users with a possible solution:

 <ValidExample title="Do">

 **Your device is offline**
 Download failed because you're not connected to the internet.
 Ok | **Go to settings**

 </ValidExample>

 <InvalidExample title="Don't">

 **Your device is offline**
 Download failed because you're not connected to the internet.
 Ok | **Cancel**

 </InvalidExample>